Can An LLC Qualify As A Tax-Exempt Nonprofit?

 So we end up with two very different possibilities:

 You can form a nonprofit limited liability company (LLC) by filing articles of organization in one of the few states that allow the formation of nonprofit LLCs, a process that does not guarantee tax-exempt status with the IRS.
 In most states, however, it isn’t possible to form a nonprofit LLC at all.

 An LLC can obtain federal tax-exempt status from the IRS, regardless of the state in which it was formed, if it elects to get taxed as a corporation and permanently dedicates its income and assets to IRS-approved tax-exempt purposes, and if its members are all 501(c)(3) tax-exempt organizations (no human members allowed!).

 Curiously, a state may recognize an LLC as a nonprofit without the IRS granting that LLC tax-exempt status, and an LLC not officially recognized as a nonprofit at the state level might still obtain federal tax-exempt status from the IRS.

 Sound complicated?
 It should.
 The concepts “nonprofit LLC” and “tax-exempt LLC,” though gaining some legal traction in recent years, are still in their infancy and still evolving.
-Unless you are utterly devoted to forming a nonprofit LLC eligible for federal tax-exempt status, and unless you have the time to research the relevant state and federal regulations to make that happen, you might operate your LLC without nonprofit and tax-exempt status or form a nonprofit corporation instead.
+Unless you are utterly devoted to forming a nonprofit LLC eligible for federal tax-exempt status (and unless you have the time to research the relevant state and federal regulations for these types of LLCs), you might operate your LLC without nonprofit and tax-exempt status or form a nonprofit corporation instead.